The Lee County Library System seeks a passionate, experienced library professional with proven

 as the chief policy-making and legislative body for the County.
 A high-level organizational chart of

 DUTIES AND RESPONSIBILITIES

-• Directly supervising, coaching and mentoring branch managers.
+• Directly supervising, coaching, evaluating and mentoring branch managers.

-• Resolving complex customer issues, ensuring consistent operations between locations, and
+• Resolving complex customer issues, ensuring consistent operations practices between

 • Serving as an organizational leader, with a focus on operational improvement and change

 management as well as serving as a large-scale project manager.

 • Working closely with other senior staff to develop initiatives and strategies to enhance the

 service priorities and goals for the library and the county.

 • Explaining and administering library policies and procedures.